LBBL96/Food-Deserts/README.md

 ## Surprises:

 The poverty disparity in Title 1 schools among the cities was unexpected, as was its variance within cities.
 Looking at this boxplot, you can see that Austin has the greatest spread in IQR and the lowest median poverty level.
 Dallas’ lowest poverty level is 55%, but this and every other level up to 75% is an outlier.
 Laredo has no spread at all.
-Every one of its 20 Title 1 schools has a poverty level of 100%!
+Every one of its twenty Title 1 schools has a poverty level of 100%!

 ![Boxplot](https://github.com/LBBL96/Food-Deserts/blob/master/Images/Boxplot_Title_1_Poverty.png)